Division of Student Affairs

-Mission Statement: Engage the university community to make responsible and educated choices about alcohol, tobacco and other drugs in support of the standards of the KSU community.
+Mission Statement: Engage the university community to make responsible and educated choices about alcohol and other drugs in support of the standards of the KSU community.

-To provide and support clear ATOD policies for the campus community (students, faculty, and staff) in order to promote an educational environment free from alcohol and tobacco abuse and other drug use
+To provide and support clear AOD policies for the campus community (students, faculty, and staff) in order to promote an educational environment free from alcohol abuse and other drug use

-To develop and disseminate educational information for members of the campus community regarding alcohol, tobacco and other drug issues in a collegiate environment for the purpose of prevention of alcohol and tobacco abuse and other drug use.
+To develop and disseminate educational information for members of the campus community regarding alcohol and other drug issues in a collegiate environment for the purpose of prevention of alcohol abuse and other drug use

-To make available counseling, treatment, and outside referrals if necessary to assist members of the campus community overcome ATOD problems
+To make available counseling, treatment, and outside referrals if necessary to assist members of the campus community overcome AOD problems

 To implement campus policies and activities that promote and reinforce health, responsible living, respect for community and campus standards, individual responsibility, and the intellectual, social, spiritual or ethical, and physical well-being of the members of the campus community